Importance of EI in Leadership Roles

 Why is EI Important in Leadership Roles?

-Dr. Robert Tett, author of the Multidimensional Emotional Intelligence Assessment (MEIA), is featured in a series of videos to explain emotional intelligence (EI).
+Dr. Robert Tett, author of the Multidimensional Emotional Intelligence Assessment (MEIA), is featured in a series of videos to explain emotional intelligence (EI) and why EI is important, particularly in leadership roles.

 EI in Leadership